7twin/arch_sound_e200ha/README.md

-# Kernel 4.20
+# Kernel 5.1

 Previous and future kernel versions are available as git-branches.
+These are the manual instructions, they will be accompanied by a docker based guided script in the near future - to automate most if not all of those instructions here.

 # Sound on e200ha with arch